Azure/azure-capi-cli-extension/README.md

 ### Submitting Pull Requests

-To add a feature or to rework an existing one, please begin by submitting a markdown document with your proposed changes.
-This will allow others to review and suggest improvements before moving forward with implementation.
+To add a feature or change an existing one, please begin by submitting a markdown document that briefly describes your proposal.
+This will allow others to review and suggest improvements before you move forward with implementation.

 Since this extension hopes to become an official one and eventually to merge upstream, pull requests should follow the